6 Tips for Setting Up An SMSF To Invest in Property

 There are two key benefits of investing in property using an SMSF.

-The first is that using an SMSF allows you to take control of your finances.
+The first of the SMSF benefits is that using it allows you to take control of your finances.
 You’re the trustee of the fund, which means you’re in full control of the financial decisions made for it.

 This differs from the traditional superannuation model.
 In that, you contribute to a find that somebody else manages on your behalf.
 Typically, your employer makes these contributions on your behalf.
 However, you have the option of making additional contributions.

-With a SMSF, you’re able to make your own decisions.
+With a SMSF property investment, you’re able to make your own decisions.
 With the right strategy, this can prove more prosperous than sticking to the regular superannuation model.

 The other key benefit is that you enjoy a range of tax benefits when investing in property using an SMSF.